-- Activities associated with the design and delivery evaluations of medtech innovations in healthcare settings.
-This includes any trial methodology aimed at demonstrating the clinical utility of the product looking at a its real-life implementation and use.
+- Activities associated with the design and delivery of evaluations for innovations in healthcare settings.
+This includes any trial methodology aimed at demonstrating the real world clinical utility of the product.
+The following innovations are eligible:

-- Collection of efficacy data if this is part of a clinical utility study.
+- Collection of effectiveness data if this is part of a clinical utility study.

 - Health economic analysis.

-- Work around business development, market analysis and development of case for adoption.
+- Work around market analysis and development of a business case for adoption.

 - Project management and stakeholder engagement activities.